SujalAhrodia/SMS/README.md

 * No mapping of feedback with users
 * Sorting and filtering are not cohesive right now (works independently)
 * Admin can’t edit user’s password
-* After signing in with facebbook, you need to signup by giving other details as well.
+* After signing in with facebook, you need to signup by giving other details as well.
 (We are only fetching your email from the facebook API)
+* The "Feedback" has been implemented as "Review" of each item which can be found in the "show" page of each item.
+So, feedback and reviews are the same, which consits of the comment and rating.
+* The Cart can be found in the individual "show" pages of the items and at the same place will be the "sign up" option for the visitors.